 Elts also made his mark in the opera field, having conducted titles such as Eugene Onegin, Mozart’s Don Giovanni and Idomeneo, Berlioz’s La Damnation du Faust, etc. Crossing genres, Elts toured to the Konzerthaus Berlin with the theatre-concert production which combines Mendelssohn and Shakespeare’s “Midsummer Night’s Dream” with the Tallinn-based theatre company NO99.
 For Bernstein’s 100th anniversary, Elts conducted the film “On the Waterfront” with live orchestral accompaniment of the soundtrack.

-Elts’s passion for fellow Estonian Erkki-Sven Tüür’s music was marked by the release of an all-Tüür recording in 2014 including Symphony No. 5 for electric guitar, orchestra, big band and the accordion concerto Prophecy (Ondine).Olari Elts continues as the Principal Guest Conductor of the Estonian National Symphony Orchestra.
-Positions he has previously held include Principal Guest Conductor of the Helsinki Philharmonic from 2011-2014, Principal Guest of the Orchestre de Bretagne from 2006-2011, Principal Guest Conductor of the Scottish Chamber Orchestra from 2007-2010, Principal Conductor of the Latvian National Symphony Orchestra from 2001-2006.
-Born in Tallinn in 1971, Olari Elts is founder of his contemporary music ensemble, NYYD Ensemble.
+Elts is Artistic Advisor of the Kymi Sinfonietta and Principal Guest Conductor of the Estonian National Symphony Orchestra.
+He was Principal Guest Conductor of the Helsinki Philharmonic Orchestra from 2011-2014, Artistic Advisor of the Orchestre de Bretagne from 2006-2011, Principal Guest Conductor of the Scottish Chamber Orchestra from 2007-2010 and Chief Conductor of the Latvian National Symphony Orchestra from 2001-2006.
+Born in Tallinn in 1971, Elts is founder of his contemporary music ensemble, NYYD Ensemble.